-2018 (Columbus): Hector Jimenez has made 10 regular-season appearances (five starts at left back and two start at right back) for Crew SC this season, registering one assist.
+2018 (Columbus): Hector Jimenez made 11 regular-season appearances (five starts at leftback and two starts at right back) for Crew SC this season, registering one assist.
 He made his 2018 MLS regular-season debut as a starter in a home match against Vancouver Whitecaps FC (March 31), playing 67 minutes.
 Jimenez came in as a substitute for Federico Higuain in the 82nd minute of a road match against D.C.
 United (April 14).
 He returned to the starting lineup and played all 90 minutes in a road match against Seattle Sounders FC (May 5).
 Jimenez started and recorded an assist in a home match against the Chicago Fire (May 12).
 He returned to action as a substitute in a road match against Los Angeles FC (June 23), and he started the following week in a home match against Real Salt Lake (June 30).
 Jimenez started in an international friendly at home against Costa Rican side Deportivo Saprissa (July 3) before returning to the starting lineup in regular-season action in a road match against the LA Galaxy (July 7).
 He also came on as a substitute in a road match against the New York Red Bulls (July 28).
 Jimenez made his 100th regular-season appearance for Crew SC as he returned to the starting lineup in a road match against Atlanta United FC (August 19).
 His next start came in a road match against the Portland Timbers (September 19). imenez made a substitute appearance in a road match against Orlando City SC (October 21).
 Jimenez made one appearance in the Audi 2018 MLS Cup Playoffs.
 He came in as a substitute for Pedro Santos in an Eastern Conference Knockout Round match against D.C.
 United (November 1).
 He made one appearance (one start as a leftback) in a 2018 Lamar Hunt U.S. Open Cup Fourth Round home match against the Chicago Fire (June 6), captaining the team.